Gipps Street elevated path

 Protecting cultural heritage

-To ensure the safety of the public and our contractors, we will need to temporarily close a section of the trail between Gipps Street and Clarke Street in Abbotsford when work commences in 2022.
+To ensure the safety of the public and our contractors, we will need to temporarily close a section of the trail between Gipps Street and Clarke Street in Abbotsford when work commences.

-The Victorian Government is investing more than $8.6 million for this project.
+The Victorian Government is investing $15 million for this project.

 What will the ramp look like?

-The steps will be replaced with an elevated ramp that follows a gentle gradient to link with the Collins Bridge, enabling all users to enjoy an easy, continuous journey along the trail.
+The steps will be replaced with a 200-metre elevated path that follows a gentle gradient to link with the Collins Bridge, enabling all users to enjoy an easy, continuous journey along the trail.

 Will there still be steps available at this location for those who want to use the steps?